navidshey/Albumprinter/README.md

 You can now start developing the application using Webpack. by typing:

     npm start

+You can tes Application using:

+    npm run test

 You can Beautify your code by typing: